 In the example above, WillowTree doesn’t sweep the rather difficult concerns under the rug by ignoring the employee’s comments.
 The response specifically addresses problematic areas brought up and discusses what is being done to remedy them.

 How to Respond to Reviews on Google, Yelp, and Facebook

-Learning how to respond to negative reviews and positive feedback and taking part in customer conversations can have a very real and measurable effect on your business.
+Learning how to respond to negative reviews and taking part in customer conversations can have a very real and measurable effect on your business.

 Keep in mind, however, that every single review site will have its own set of rules, terms, or guidelines for review responses.
 Make sure that the person assigned to respond to your reviews is aware of these rules.